 Immunisation is a way of protecting against serious diseases.
-Once we have been immunised, our bodies are better able to fight these diseases if we come into contact with them.
+Once we've been immunised, our bodies are better able to fight these diseases if we come into contact with them.

 How does immunisation help eliminate disease?